My Approach to Helping

 In addition to my office in Fairhaven, I offer home-based therapy to a limited number of clients.
 These spots are reserved for clients who are actively in treatment, or who have lasting physical effects from their cancer.
 I offer free 30-minute consultations to all prospective clients, to discuss your concerns and see if we are a good match before starting therapy.
 Please contact me to schedule a consultation!

 Specific Issue(s) I'm Skilled at Helping With

 My area of specialization is working with women who have a cancer diagnosis.
 Before starting my private practice, I worked as the oncology social worker in a large community cancer center in Maryland.
 I have extensive experience in the field of psychosocial oncology, and I am knowledgeable about many types of cancer and treatment options including chemotherapy, radiation therapy, and surgery.
-I have worked with many women as they cared for a partner or family member with cancer.
-I also have experience navigating complex systems and can help with questions about insurance, Social Security disability, and employment rights.
+I also work with women caring for someone with cancer, to help navigate the unique challenges faced by caregivers.
+I can help with questions about insurance, Social Security disability, and employment rights.

 How Psychotherapy Can Help

 A cancer diagnosis can provoke many thoughts, feelings, and questions.
 Therapy offers a place to cope with a new diagnosis, process all the information you receive from your doctor, and plan for returning to normal life after treatment ends.
 Therapy gives you a place to discuss whatever is on your mind, which might include:

 - Depression, anxiety, or stress resulting from your diagnosis

 - How to share your diagnosis with family, children, friends, and coworkers

 - Body image and physical changes resulting from treatment